albirrkarim/react-speech-highlight-demo/README.md

   <br/>

-Try yourself to make this package. you will be grateful I am selling it cheap.

   Well, i need money to funding the research, you know that making package is cost a lot of time and of course money.

+  Making the pronounciation engine that combines prompt engineering and efficient algorithm to saving Open AI API cost.
+Need to be tested and the test is repeatly that cost the API call.

+  Making the transcript time detection engine is also cost in making the audio file TTS API (elevenlabs).

+  Just try by yourself to make this package. you will be grateful I am selling it cheap.

 </details>